Yosna/Kody-James-Portfolio/public/code/TextGenerator/README.md

 - Optuna Dashboard for visualizing hyperparameter optimization studies
 - Adam optimizer with early stopping
 - Automatic checkpoint rotation and resumption with metadata tracking
+- Text generation strategies: Random generation and prompt-based generation (configurable via `generator` in `generator_options`)
-- Multinomial sampling for randomized generation
+- Multinomial and argmax sampling for text generation (configurable via `sampler` in `generator_options`)
-- Temperature scaling for controllable randomness in generation (configurable via `temperature`)
+- Temperature scaling for controllable randomness in generation (configurable via `temperature` in `generator_options`)
 - Comprehensive CLI interface with model selection, runtime, hyperparameter, model options, tuning, and visualization configuration
 - Full unit test coverage (100%) for all modules
 - Tests include generation and training for all models, tuning, visualization, CLI behavior, argument parsing helpers, and profiling